PSDI-UK/psdi-data-conversion/README.md

 psdi-data-convert -l
 ```

-Without any further arguments, the script will list converters available for use.
-More detailed information about a specific converter or conversion can be obtained through providing more information about the desired conversion.
+Without any further arguments, the script will list converters available for use and file formats supported by at least one converter.
+More detailed information about a specific converter or conversion can be obtained through providing more information.

 To get more information about a converter, call: